 Concurrency & borrowing with tokio::spawn

-As seen in concurrency with futures in rust: borrowing parameters, tokio::spawn does not allow us to borrow parameters.
+does not allow us to borrow parameters.
 So it won't be good for us.

 Concurrency & borrowing with async_scoped

-Previously, we could use async_scoped:
+Previously, we could use async_scoped

 async fn say_hello_in_vec(who: &str) -> Vec<Vec<&str>> {